 - 1. This report presents an analysis of measures taken by Trinidad and Tobago to comply with the CFATF follow-up procedures and the recommendations made in the third round Mutual Evaluation Report (MER).
 The MER of Trinidad and Tobago was adopted by the CFATF Council of Ministers in May 2007 in Guatemala.
 The first written follow-up report on Trinidad and Tobago was presented to the Plenary in May 2009.
 As a result of a decision taken by the Plenary in October 2009, three subsequent reports on recently enacted legislation, a proposed action plan submitted to the Plenary, and the feasibility of proposed deadlines were prepared by the CFATF Secretariat and distributed to Plenary delegates during the last two months of 2009 and the first month of 2010.
-A second follow-up report was presented to the Plenary in May 2010 and a third follow-up report at the Plenary in Netherlands Antilles in October 2010.
+Subsequently, Trinidad and Tobago has submitted three follow-up reports in May and October 2010 and May 2011, respectively.
 Based on a review of the follow-up report, this report will recommend whether Trinidad and Tobago should be placed on regular or remain on expedited follow-up. - 2.
 Trinidad and Tobago was rated partially compliant or non-compliant on fifteen (15) of the sixteen (16) Core and Key Recommendations and 26 other Recommendations.
 The Core and Key recommendations were rated as follows: